biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 # Introduction

-In this paper we present the work executed on BioHackrXiv during the international ELIXIR BioHackathon Europe in Paris, France, 2022.
+This paper presents the work executed on BioHackrXiv during the international ELIXIR BioHackathon Europe in Paris, France, 2022.
 [BioHackrXiv](https://biohackrxiv.org/) is a scholarly publication service for biohackathons and codefests that target biology and the biomedical sciences in the spirit of pre-publishing platforms [@citesAsRecommendedReading:preprints].
 Over thirty papers have been published through this system and with the amount of biohackathons and codefests increasing every year, we expect this type of reporting and publishing to continue.